The State Organization Index provides an alphabetical listing of government organizations, including commissions, departments, and bureaus.

 4) It is illegal to harvest cod from portions of Massachusetts Bay during the period of Nov.
 15 to Jan.
 31 (Winter Cod Conservation Zone) and April 16 to July 21 (Spring Cod Conservation Zone).
 See 322 CMR 8.07 for more details.

-5) The P1 daily trip limits for nets is 500 lbs or vessels may obtain a LOA to land 1,000 lbs per week.
+5) The P1 trip limit for nets is 500 lbs, this applies per calendar day or per trip, whichever period is longer.
 The P1 trip limit is reduced to 100 lbs for all participants once 25% of the quota is landed.
+The P1 weekly aggregate limit pilot program has been discontinued.
 The P2 daily trip limit for nets during the squid fishery (April 23-June 9) is 100 lbs.
 P2 open fishing days after the squid fishery (June 10-Quota dep.) are Sunday-Thursday.
 During this period, it is unlawful to land fluke on Friday and Saturday.
 Year-round, it is unlawful to land fluke during the period of 8 p.m.-6 a.m.

 6) A special permit for biomedical harvest is required to participate in the biomedical fishery.
 A bait fishery permit endorsement holder may not also hold a biomedical harvest special permit.
 All crabs harvested for biomedical purposes may only be sold to dealers authorized to purchase crabs harvested for biomedical purposes.
 After crabs are bled by the biomedical firm, harvesters must return the crabs to the area of harvest.
 All horseshoe crab harvest is subject to 5-day closures around new and full moons from late April through June.
 Mobile gear participants are subject to closed days on Fridays and Saturdays beginning on June 10.
 Mobile gear fishing regulations are subject to change in 2017.